enachan1/Enrollment-System-Ena/README.md

 # Enrollment System project

-This is an Enrollment System that we made when we are third year
+This is an Enrollment System that we made last semester (3rd Year 1st Sem)

 ## People who contributed on this project